dehlirious/php_argon2id/README.md

 - Implement logging for debug information instead of echoing directly
 - Profile and optimize critical sections of the code for better performance
 - Change the calculation of determining thread/iteration count.
 These two do not effect memory consumption yet are based off memory.
+- Create a 'verifyAndRehashPassword' function that replaces usage of password_verify, to call password_needs_rehash to determine whether or not rehashPassword needs to be called, then calling password_verify and returning the result.

 ## Why Use This?